 Would you eat soup made from crickets?

 Bugs in a kitchen are usually something to be squashed or swatted.
-But not always at Le Cordon Bleu, the French cooking school.
-Chefs and food scientists spent a week simmering, sauteing and grilling insects.
+But at Le Cordon Bleu, the French cooking school, chefs and food scientists spent a week simmering, sauteing and grilling insects.
 The chefs wanted to extract innovative flavors.
 They say it could open a new frontier for eating.

 First came a vial of ant-infused gin.
 That was followed by a shot glass of warm cricket consomme.
 Next came an hors d'oeuvre of cockchafer butter and herb crisp.
-A cockchafer could be mistaken for a water bug.
-But in fact its a giant beetle.
+A cockchafer could be mistaken for a water bug but is in fact a giant beetle.

-The insects were not visible in the final products.
-They are artfully hidden.
-The bugs were pureed into batters.
-Their juices were extracted for essence.
+The insects were not visible in the final products but artfully hidden.
+The bugs were pureed into batters, their juices extracted for essence.

 "We didn't want to just put a bug on a salad and say, 'Voila!'
 We wanted to know, can we extract interesting flavors, new textures, aromas and turn it into something delicious?" said Christophe Mercier.
 He helped organize the event in the Thai capital.

 Before anyone else could crack a joke about bugs in fine French food, the chefs made their own.

 "This is the first time that insects have been granted access to the Cordon Bleu," Mercier said with a smile.
 He added that the 120-year-old Paris-based school had never to his knowledge held a workshop quite like this.

 At the school's entrance, a welcome table was decorated with tropical flowers and bowls of bugs.
 There were crickets, silk worms, bamboo worms and live water bugs as big as a toddler's hand.